Poll veterans of

-The one-piece cover provides you the freedom and flexibility to design your own cover exactly as you’d like, but with that comes the added challenge of actually designing the cover.
-Because this method uses a file upload, you’ll need to create the cover outside of Lulu using software like Photoshop or InDesign, then bring the file to your project on Lulu for uploading.
+The one-piece cover provides you the freedom and flexibility to design your own cover exactly as you’d like, but with that comes the added challenge of designing the cover.
+Because this method uses a file upload, you must create the cover outside of Lulu using software like Photoshop or InDesign, then bring the file to your project on Lulu for uploading.

 The upside of creating a one-piece cover is the option to build a complete, wrap-around style cover.
-You can incorporate the spine layout directly into the cover file, and you’ll be in complete control over all elements and locations of images and text on the cover.
+You can incorporate the spine layout directly into the cover file.
+And you’ll be in complete control over all elements and locations of images and text on the cover.
 Be wary when following this method though.
-Our system will not be able to verify the spine location, so you’ll have to be careful to get it positioned just right.
+Our system cannot verify the spine location, so you must position it just right.

 Cover Creations Best Practice